 Be ready for continuous adjustments

-Choosing algorithms, data, cleaning data, and testing in a live setting takes considerable thought and testing.
-Unique and complicated commercial use cases need custom machine learning solutions.
-Iteration and modification are required even for very typical use cases.
+The whole process of setting up your ML workflow involves considerable thought and testing.
+Unique and complicated use cases can need custom Machine Learning solutions in order to make them work well for your needs.
 A business that embarks on an ML project without sufficient resources may never produce a meaningful outcome.